Autodesk slashing 1,350 jobs to strengthen business resilience

 What’s going on at Autodesk?

-The update comes as the company faces pressure from investors, including Starboard Value LP, to place a greater focus on profitability.
+The update comes after reports claimed that the software giant was facing pressure from investors to put a greater focus on profitability.

 SEE ALSO